 RAMSA Partner Randy M. Correll

-The 1886 “Plan of Olana,” a detailed blueprint of Frederic Church’s vision for his includes a structure labeled “Summer House” for which there is no further documentary evidence.
-This design exhibition invites 21 noted architects and landscape architects to address this mystery, imagining the Summer House and its environs, much in the way Frederic Church sketched to convey design and architectural ideas.
+Hudson River School artist Frederic Church's 1886 “Plan of Olana,” his 250-acre county estate, included a structure labeled “Summer House," which mysteriously doesn’t exist today.
+With no documentary evidence to demonstrate the design of this structure, 21 architects and landscape architects were invited to create concept sketches of the Summer House at Olana, much in the way Frederic Church sketched to convey his own design and architectural ideas.